GabrielGhe/JavaToRemember/README.md

 	</tr>
 	<tr>
 		<td>%15s</td>
-		<td>will pint the string as it is.
+		<td>will print the string as it is.
 If the string has less than 15 characters, the output will be padded on the left.</td>
 	</tr>
 	<tr>
 		<td>%-6s</td>
-		<td>will pint the string as it is.
+		<td>will print the string as it is.
 If the string has less than 6 characters, the output will be padded on the left.</td>
 	</tr>
 	<tr>
 		<td>%.8s</td>